-The Department of Natural Sciences houses Biology, Chemistry, Physics and Mathematics.
-Only Biology and Mathematics are degree granting programs.
+The Department of Natural Sciences houses Biology, Chemistry, Forensic Science, Physics and Mathematics.
+Biology, Forensic Science and Mathematics are degree granting programs.

 The General Studies Program offers a Bachelor of General Studies degree, which was established in the year 2002-2003.
 The Program is designed especially to provide students with an enhanced comprehensive broad-based liberal arts education with the flexibility to adapt and combine courses from established traditional curricula.
 The Program adds depth and new dimensions to existing programs as well as enables SUNO to continue pursuing its mission of serving the educational needs of both students and the community.
 The goals and requirements for graduation are stated in the program’s curriculum.